 On next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
 Reboot windows and Try reconnect your Ethernet or WiFi to see if the connection problem is gone.

 Reset TCP/IP configuration

-If both options failed to fix the problem, Lets reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problems.
+If both options failed to fix the problem, let’s reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problem.